operator-framework/operator-sdk/proposals/automating-releases.md

 ### Implementation Details/Notes/Constraints

 The [`goreleaser`][goreleaser] release tool satisfies the above goals and user stories:
-- Manages code tags
+- Release from semver code tags
+- Encapsulates most release process complexity in one command
-- Builds and pushes [binaries][goreleaser-build] and [images][goreleaser-docker]
+  - Builds [binaries][goreleaser-builds]
     - Applies to `operator-sdk`, `ansible-operator`, and `helm-operator`
+  - Publishes GitHub releases
 - Centralized configuration and a well-documented [configuration spec][goreleaser-config]
-- Handles the full release process with one click

 `goreleaser` configuration is CI-agnostic, so if we choose to switch CI systems in the future we can bring our configuration with us verbatim.

-Additionally it supports generating release notes based on commits, or from a [custom source][goreleaser-custom-changelog]; we currently use a custom changelog generator which we can continue using.
+Additionally it supports generating release notes from a [custom source][goreleaser-custom-changelog];
+we currently use a custom changelog generator which we can continue using.

+#### Release steps

+These new release steps delegate releasing completely to CI infrastructure.

+1. Commit to master:
+  - Regenerated `CHANGELOG.md`
+  - Removed fragments in `changelog/`
+  - New migration guide `website/content/en/docs/upgrading-sdk-version/vX.Y.Z.md`
+  - Updated version in `website/content/en/docs/installation/install-operator-sdk.md`
+1. `git tag vX.Y.Z && git push --tags`
+    1. CI runs tests on tag
+    1. CI runs `make release TAG=<tag>`

+Currently the `make release` only builds binaries; this new rule will set up and run `goreleaser` to:
+- Build multi-arch binaries and images
+- Publish a Github release with binaries and signed SHA256 hashes for each binary
+  - We'll need to create a PGP key for CI
+- Push images to the remote registry.

+##### Binary builds

+Building `operator-sdk`, `ansible-operator`, and `helm-operator` binaries is straightforward because they can be cross-compiled locally under their own [`builds`][goreleaser-builds] task.
+These binaries will be published as they are now.

+##### Image builds

+`goreleaser` does not yet have support for multi-arch image builds.
+Instead, the release config will have a post-build hook for each task in `builds` that runs an image build script leveraging [`docker buildx`][docker-buildx], a Docker plugin that can build an image for each arch of a multi-arch manifest list in one command.
+`buildx` should be available in almost every CI environment by default as it is built into the `docker` CLI and server v19.03+.

+This removes the need for our CI to create and push manifest lists from images built on machines of the target arch.

+###### Multi-stage builds

+Currently our Dockerfiles require binaries be built externally with a specific name.
+We should instead be encapsulating the full image build process in a multi-stage build, in which our Dockerfiles are set up such that they first build the desired binary in a builder image (`golang:alpine`) then copy that binary into the final image (`ubi8/ubi-minimal:latest`).

+##### Publishing releases

+All `goreleaser` requires to publish a release is a [Github access token][github-token] with the `repo` privilege, and a quay.io push-enabled token (Travis CI already has one).

 ### Risks and Mitigations